The story

 Then the followup question is, if a tree has \(N\) elements, what is its maximum rank?
 Well, we know that the rank imposes a lower bound on the tree size, so conversely, the tree size should impose a maximum on the rank.
 If \(R\) is the maximum rank, we have \(2^{R} - 1 \leq N \lt 2^{R + 1} - 1\), so \(R \leq \lg{(N + 1)} < R + 1\).
 Hence, \(\left\lfloor{\lg{(N + 1)}} \right\rfloor\) is the desired maximum.

-How can we refine the earlier calculation about the maximum rank for leftist heaps?
-The distance between the root and the right-most Leaf
+heaps?
+The distance between the root and the right-most Leaf is at

 Accessing the rank is handy, so let’s create a typeclass for it.